milvus-io/community/blog/en/understanding-consistency-levels-in-the-milvus-vector-database.md

 ## Four levels of consistency in the Milvus vector database

-Milvus supports four levels of consistency:  strong, bounded staleness, session, and eventual*.* And a Milvus user can specify the consistency level when [creating a collection](https://milvus.io/docs/v2.1.x/create_collection.md) or conducting a [vector similarity search](https://milvus.io/docs/v2.1.x/search.md) or [query](https://milvus.io/docs/v2.1.x/query.md).
+Milvus supports four levels of consistency:  strong, bounded staleness, session, and eventual.
+And a Milvus user can specify the consistency level when [creating a collection](https://milvus.io/docs/v2.1.x/create_collection.md) or conducting a [vector similarity search](https://milvus.io/docs/v2.1.x/search.md) or [query](https://milvus.io/docs/v2.1.x/query.md).
 This section will continue to explain how these four levels of consistency are different and which scenario are they best suited for.

 ### Strong